 Update: 13th January 2020; Added section: ARRIRAW and ProRes on One Mag

-HDE encoding for ARRIRAW clips is a new technology that has been introduced just recently, and we received quite a few questions concerning the data management of such clips.
-Those questions concern the overall workflow, the general understanding how to properly handle HDE .ARX sequences in a secure backup process, and how this is covered in our software products for data management.
+HDE encoding for ARRIRAW clips is a new technology that has been introduced just recently.
+As a consequence, we received quite a few questions concerning the data management of such clips.
+Said questions focused on the overall workflow and general understanding of handling HDE properly.
+Furthermore, we received questions about .ARX sequences in a secure backup process and how this aspect is covered in our data management software products.

-Our data management software Silverstack is capable of securely backing up Codex HDE ARRIRAW .ARX sequences since version 6.5, and we want to clarify the bits and pieces that come with this.
+Our data management software Silverstack is capable of securely backing up Codex HDE ARRIRAW .ARX sequences since version 6.5, and we want to clarify the bits and pieces that come with this functionality.

-Let’s start with quickly sorting out the purpose of HDE and what it is, then take a look at the challenges that come with it in a backup context, and finally take a concrete look on how Silverstack handles HDE .ARX sequences.
+Let’s start with quickly sorting out the purpose of HDE and defining what it is.
+We’ll then take a look at the challenges that it creates in a backup context.
+Finally, we’ll give a detailed overview of how Silverstack handles HDE .ARX sequences.

 HDE stands for High Density Encoding and is a new technology for RAW workflows by Codex.
-It is a completely lossless encoding technique that allows to reduce file size by around 40%.
-Currently it can be used explicitly with ARRIRAW images of any resolution.
+It is an entirely lossless encoding technique that enables reducing file size by around 40%.
+Currently, it can be used explicitly with ARRIRAW images of any resolution.

-The drastic reduction in file size helps to decrease necessary storage space, transfer times, and therefore cost.
-As the images can be decoded again to a full bit-perfect representation of the original RAW file there’s no quality loss involved at all.
+The drastic reduction in file size helps decrease necessary storage space, transfer times, and therefore cost.
+As the images can be decoded again to a full bit-perfect representation of the original RAW file, there’s no quality loss involved at all.

-In high-density encoded (HDE) ARRIRAW clip sequences the files for each frame have a “.ARX” file extension instead of an “.ARI” extension.
-When enabling HDE with the Codex Device Manager you will see a representation of the content as a .ARX file sequence in the digital volume that appears when mounting the camera mag.
-However those file representations have a size of 0KB.
-That is because the encoding to HDE .ARX files will happen during offload.
+In high-density encoded (HDE) ARRIRAW clip sequences, the files for each frame have a “.ARX” file extension instead of an “.ARI” extension.
+When enabling HDE with the Codex Device Manager, you will see a representation of the content as a .ARX file sequence in the digital volume that appears when mounting the camera mag.
+However, those file representations have a size of 0KB.
+This is caused by the fact that the encoding to HDE .ARX files will happen during offload.

-This has the consequence that .ARX file sequences cannot be copied with macOS Finder, but only with a copy application that explicitly supports ARRIRAW HDE files, like for example Pomfort Silverstack.
+This has the consequence that .ARX file sequences cannot be copied with macOS Finder, but only with a copy application that explicitly supports ARRIRAW HDE files, such as Pomfort Silverstack.
 The encoding process takes place on the fly within Codex’s virtual file system driver and will create HDE-encoded .ARX sequences, now with a valid file size, on the destination.

-Please be aware that you can actually trigger an invalid copy of a .ARX sequence in Finder.
+Please be aware that you can indeed trigger an invalid copy of a .ARX sequence in Finder.
 This copy process will be disproportionally fast and will leave you with invalid, empty .ARX files on the destination drive.
-So with .ARX sequences you will need to use a backup or offload application that understands this specific issue in order to avoid data loss!
+So with .ARX sequences, you will need to use a backup or offload application that understands this specific issue in order to avoid data loss!

-At this point it makes sense to understand that the displayed file size can only be projected as it cannot be identified at that point.
+At this point, one must understand that the displayed file size can only be projected as it cannot be identified yet.
 It cannot be pre-determined because the final HDE size depends on the image content.
 After the copy process, the file sizes will be updated with the appropriate sizes from the HDE-encoded .ARX frames.

-Now you can start a regular multi destination backup process and ingest the clips into the library.
-All regular functionality in Silverstack (like e.g. playback) is now available as for other camera formats and regular .ARI sequences.
+Now you can start a regular multi-destination backup process and ingest the clips into the library.
+All regular functionality in Silverstack (e.g., playback) is now available as for other camera formats and regular .ARI sequences.

 After the secure backup process is finished, the HDE-encoded .ARX sequences are located on the destination drive, now with their final HDE-encoded file size.